michaelpb/libscroll/DEVELOPMENT.md

 ### static

-- `constructor(object_constructor,  matcher)`
+- `constructor(object_constructor, [matcher])`

-    - Constructs a new FileType object with the giv given TreeParser, the given ScrollMarkdownParser, and the given EditorRenderer, which should all be already fully loaded.
+    - Constructs a new FileType object
+    - Matcher can be a function or a regexp to be applied to the path.
+If not specified, defaults to guessing filetype based on directory and classname (e.g., 'Tag' goes in 'tags')

 - `load_all(filetypes, paths, callback)`